TRIQS/dft_tools/doc/guide/conv_elk.rst

   task
    809

 This will write the new second variational eigenvectors and occupations in the EVECSV.OUT and OCCSV.OUT binary files respectively.
 Then the wavefunction dependent quantities implemented within Elk can be calculated using these DFT+DMFT wavefunctions and occupations.
-Note, that this only works for energy independent quantities.
+Note that this only works for energy independent quantities.
 Also, the user has to ensure that the second variational eigenvectors will be used in determining the wavefunction dependent quantities.
 This is done by looking for the variable "tevecsv" in init0.f90 of Elk's source code and making sure that this is set to .true. for the task number the user wishes to use.